 First, a patient is given radioactive glucose through an IV.
 All cells need glucose for energy; however, cancer cells use glucose faster than normal cells. a PET scan measures metabolic activity by detecting the radiation emitted when cancerous cells absorb this glucose.
 Three-dimensional images can then be generated by the computer showing the detected activity throughout the body.

 A radiologist or physician who is specifically trained in nuclear medicine will evaluate the images.
+In order to ensure accuracy, the Community Cancer Center uses an additional step of having another radiologist read the scan.
+Two eyes are better than one.

 The PET/CT program at The Community Cancer Center is accredited by the American College of Radiology (ACR).
 As an accredited facility, various quality assurance measures must be performed to ensure proper functioning of the PET/CT scanner.
 Additionally, random scans are also reviewed by an additional radiologist sent for peer review by outside facilities.
 All of these quality checks must be documented to meet ACR requirements and maintain accreditation.